ItzCrazyKns/Perplexica/README.md

 4. Rename the `sample.config.toml` file to `config.toml`.
 For Docker setups, you need only fill in the following fields:

    - `OPENAI`: Your OpenAI API key. **You only need to fill this if you wish to use OpenAI's models**.
    - `OLLAMA`: Your Ollama API URL.
-If Ollama is hosted on the same computer as Perplexica, you should enter it as `http://127.0.0.1:PORT_NUMBER`.
-If you installed Ollama on port 11434, use `http://127.0.0.1:11434`.
-For other ports, adjust accordingly.
-If Ollama is running on some other server use the server's IP with port or domain in place of it. **You need to fill this if you wish to use Ollama's models instead of OpenAI's**.
+You should enter it as `http://host.docker.internal:PORT_NUMBER`.
+If you installed Ollama on port 11434, use `http://host.docker.internal:11434`.
+For other ports, adjust accordingly. **You need to fill this if you wish to use Ollama's models instead of OpenAI's**.
    - `GROQ`: Your Groq API key. **You only need to fill this if you wish to use Groq's hosted models**

      **Note**: You can change these after starting Perplexica from the settings dialog.